lightningtgc/blog/2016/02/ng2-http-client.md

 In this simple app we provide rudimentary error handling in both the service and the component.

 We use the Observable catch operator on the service level.
 It takes an error handling function with the failed Response object as the argument.
-Our service handler, errorHandler, logs the response to the console, transforms the error into a user-friendly message, and returns the message in a new, failed observable via Observable.throw.
+Our service handler, errorHandler, logs the response to the console, transforms the error into a user-friendly message, and returns the message in a n ew, failed observable via Observable.throw.

 app/toh/hero.service.ts
 ```js